 - 1. Due to the fact that arrangements for study abroad have to be made at an earlier stage, there must be a high probability that the inclusion requirements from Article 5.3 of the EER, will be met at the end of the academic year.
 Therefore, to be considered for exchange (withstanding Article 5.3 of the EER): - a.
-60 ECTS from course year 1 and at least 22 ECTS from course year 2 have to be obtained after the first semester of year 2, - b. project 2-1 or MaRBLe 2.0 semester 2-1 must be successfully completed with credit points being awarded, - c.
+60 ECTS from course year 1 and at least 22 ECTS from course year 2 have to be obtained after the first semester of year 2, - b. project 2-1 or MaRBLe 2.0 semester 2-1 must be successfully completed with credit points being awarded at first opportunity, - c.
 The Board of Examiners can deviate from a) if a student has applied for a university that is an Erasmus partner. - 2.
 The Board of Examiners selects the students to be nominated for exchange from the pool of applicants.
-The Board of Examiners selects students based on the criteria stated in Article 20 and on past academic and non-academic conduct. - 3.
-Any allocation to exchange partners is conditional on the requirements stated in Article 5.3 of the EER and meeting those conditions is the responsibility of the student.
+The Board of Examiners selects students based on the criteria stated in Article 2.12 and on past academic and non-academic conduct, study progress and GPA. - 3.
+Any allocation to exchange partners is conditional on the requirements stated in this article and Article 5.3 of the EER and meeting those conditions is the responsibility of the student.